sylvainbx/rust-book-fr/FRENCH/src/ch19-01-unsafe-rust.md

 ### Utiliser des champs d'un Union

 <!--
+The final action that works only with `unsafe` is accessing fields of a *union*.
 A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
 Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
 You can learn more about unions in [the reference][reference].
 -->

+La dernière action qui fonctionne uniquement avec `unsafe` est d'accéder aux champs d'un *union*.
 Un `union` ressemble à une `struct`, mais un seul champ de ceux déclarés est utilisé dans une instance précise au même moment.
-Les unions sont principalement utilisés pour s'interfacer avec les unions du code C. L'accès aux champs des unions n'est pas sécurisé car Rust ne peut pas garantir le type de données qui est actuellement stockée dans l'instance de l'union.
+Les unions sont principalement utilisés pour s'interfacer avec les unions du code C.
+L'accès aux champs des unions n'est pas sécurisé car Rust ne peut pas garantir le type de données qui est actuellement stockée dans l'instance de l'union.
 Vous pouvez en apprendre plus sur les unions dans [the reference][reference].

 <!--
 ### When to Use Unsafe Code